Famous museums in Indonesia vary in terms of themes and sizes.

 Over the years, these old buildings were abandoned.
 Some of them now have been transformed into museums.
 There are six distinct museums in Jakarta Old Town.
 Hence, the name of District Museum:

-Continue reading on the museums in TMII …
+Continue reading on the summary of the museums in TMII …

 In the 18th century, the Dutch prepared to move the capital city from Batavia to Bandung.
 Hence, the city of Bandung was built accordingly.
 There are many colonial buildings scattered all over the city.
 Some are still in good condition.
 They become great outdoor displays of Bandung history.
 Some of them have become museums.